Betty May: Return to London

-Cocaine
+Drug use

 According to May, Atkinson was a cocaine user.
 A trainee doctor at a London hospital, he had access to as much cocaine as he wanted and May quickly began to use the drug herself.
 She would later comment that "I learnt one new thing on my honeymoon – to take drugs."
 May wrote that on their honeymoon they were thrown out of their hotel when the management became suspicious.
 On their return to London they became part of the unorthodox household of Stewart Gray (founder of the "Back to the Land" movement) in Ormonde Terrace, Primrose Hill.
 The house was occupied by a constantly changing group of artists and models, usually penniless.
 It was furnished in the most basic way possible in accordance with Gray's philosophy and was without utilities, even water.